Server Image

 Available in VPC

-You can create an image of the server you're currently using to store the current state of the server, and then easily create a server with the same information using the saved server image.
+You can create an image of the server you are currently using to save the current state of the server, and easily create a server with the same information using the saved server image.
 You can also share your server image with other accounts.

 Note

-• Bare metal servers cannot use the server image creation function.
+• Bare metal servers cannot use the server image creation feature.

-• Additional fees apply when you use the server image function.
-For more information about the pricing plan, see in the Pricing information portal.
+• Additional fees are charged when you use the server image feature.
+For more information on the pricing plan, see Pricing information on the portal.

 Check My server image information

-Describes the screen configuration of the Server Image page and how to check My server image information.
+This section describes the configuration of the Server Image page and how to check My server image information.

 Server Image page